Champion me to th’ utterance

 In Macbeth, Shakespeare gives us one of the earliest recorded uses of ‘champion’ as a verb.
 Macbeth calls Fate into the ‘list’ – the arena of combat – to ‘champion me to th’ utterance’.
 Critics differ over whether this means fighting against him or on his behalf.
 Either way, the word is agonistic: it evokes combat, sides, and struggle to the utmost.

 That history matters because even the modern sense of ‘championing’ is not neutral.
 To champion something is to advocate for it, promote it, and take its side.
 So when universities speak of ‘championing the Student Voice’, they do more than consult, record, or interpret student opinion: they cast it as a cause to be advanced.
 The question then becomes: advanced in relation to what, or against whom?
-Too often, the implicit answer is educational judgement itself.
+In some cases, the implicit answer appears to be educational judgement itself.

 This does not mean that student interests and academic judgement are enemies.
 The danger is subtler: the language of championing can make it harder to ask what student testimony is evidence of, how it should be interpreted, and when good education may require resistance to immediate preference.
-This points to a broader discomfort with hierarchy, expertise, and educational authority.
+This points to a broader uncertainty about the nature and limits of educational authority.

 Educating Desires